RoonMoonlight/QuantuMiz/.github/ISSUE_TEMPLATE/bug-report-legacy.md

 ---
-name: Bug report
+name: Bug report (Legacy)
-about: Create a bug report to help us improve
+about: Create a bug report to help us improve.
+Use this when Issue Tracker 2.0 are not working as intended.
 title: ''
 labels: 'bug'
 assignees: ''